-Today, I’d like to highlight a small but very useful feature for IDEs based on the IntelliJ Platform – exporting editor colour schemes as plugins.
-That’s right, if you have a custom editor scheme defined, you can get your favourite IntelliJ-based IDE to export it as a plugin .jar file, complete with plugin metadata, and upload it directly to the Plugin Repository for others to install and enjoy.
+Today, I’d like to highlight a small but very useful feature for IDEs based on IntelliJ Platform – exporting editor color schemes as plugins.
+That’s right, if you have a custom editor scheme defined, you can get your favorite IntelliJ-based IDE to export it as a plugin .jar file, complete with plugin metadata, and upload it directly to the Plugin Repository for others to install and enjoy.

 How does it work?

-Before we dive into details, what do I mean by “editor colour scheme”?
+Before we dive into details, what do I mean by “editor color scheme”?
 Well, this isn’t the full look and feel of the IDE, such as the default IntelliJ theme, Darcula or the popular third party Material theme.
-Instead, this is the colours used just by the editor – the colours for syntax highlighting, but also for the editor background, adornments such as code folding and indent guide lines, and inline debugger values amongst others.
+Instead, this are the colors used just by the editor – the colors for syntax highlighting, but also for the editor background, adornments such as code folding and indent guide lines, and inline debugger values, among others.

 The next thing you’ll see is a dialog asking for plugin metadata.
 Enter a version, a description and change notes, and then some vendor information – name, email and a URL for information about your plugin (GitHub, perhaps, or a site with screenshots of your scheme in action).